-One key to success with this ice cream is to wait until the ice cream base is at least half-way frozen before stirring in the mashed blueberries, if that's the texture you prefer.
+One key to success with this ice cream is to wait until the ice cream base is at least half-way frozen before stirring in the mashed blueberries if that's the texture you prefer.
 This keeps the bits of blueberry suspended in the mixture as a whole instead of dropping straight to the bottom and needing to be re-incorporated once the mixture is fully frozen—a difficult task.

-- Pick over the blueberries, rinse them clean, and pat the thoroughly dry.
+Pick over the blueberries, rinse them clean, and pat them thoroughly dry.
 For a lot of berry texture in the final ice cream, put the blueberries in a bowl and mash them with a fork.
 For a smoother final texture whirl, the blueberries in a blender or food processor until completely smooth.
 How pureed or mashed you want the blueberries is completely a matter of taste; the ice cream is tasty either way.

-- Set the blueberries aside.
+Set the blueberries aside.

 In a large bowl, combine the half-and-half, condensed milk, heavy cream, and vanilla extract.
 If you've puréed the blueberries until completely smooth, stir in the blueberries, too.
 If you've left them a bit chunkier and mashed, keep them aside for now.

-- Serve immediately if a softer texture appeals.
+Serve immediately if a softer texture appeals.
 Or, transfer the ice cream to a sealable container, seal, and freeze until hard for a traditional ice cream texture.
 This will take at least an hour even in the most efficient freezer, and up to overnight in some models.